 5. Bumble BFF

 Bumble BFF is the friendship-focused mode of Bumble.
-It's mainstream — which means a much larger user base than introvert-specific apps — and uses familiar swipe mechanics.
+It is mainstream, with a larger user base than introvert-specific apps, and it uses familiar swipe mechanics.
 Women message first, which reduces unwanted contact.
+The swipe-first format is photo-led, with little compatibility structure beyond location, so it leans on appearance and volume rather than depth.

 Core features: Swipe-based matching, women message first, ID verification, large user base.